Cable television in the United States: 1980–2015: Cable reaches its peak

+The growth was fueled by a combination of a more favorable regulatory environment and the spread of new technology such as improved wiring and satellite technology, which made more channels available to more households.
+The growth continued in the 1990s, with coverage reaching 67.7 million homes by 2000.
+That same year, Rupert Murdoch launched Fox News, while a partnership of NBC News and Microsoft introduced MSNBC, a news outlet that had a presence on cable and the internet.

+Writing in Forbes, media and advertising consultant Brad Adgate said cable TV “was in its zenith” in the early 2010s because more than 100 million households subscribed to pay TV and the industry’s 2013-14 estimate said cable would surpass broadcast TV for the first time.

 Regulation

 Policy history

 On August 1, 1949, T.J.
-Slowie, a secretary of the Federal Communications Commission, sent a letter to a Parsons requesting that he "furnish [to] the Commission full information with respect to the nature of the system you may have developed and may be operating."
+Slowie, a secretary of the Federal Communications Commission, sent a letter to Parsons requesting that he "furnish [to] the Commission full information with respect to the nature of the system you may have developed and may be operating."
 This is the first known involvement of the FCC in CATV.
 An FCC lawyer, E. Stratford Smith, determined the Commission could exercise common carrier jurisdiction over CATV.
 The FCC did not act on this opinion, and Smith later changed his mind after working in the cable industry for some time.
 Further, Smith's decision was influenced by his experiences testifying several times in United States Senate committee hearings.
 Senator, and future FCC commissioner, Kenneth A. Cox attended and participated in these hearings.
 He prepared a report for the Senate Committee on Interstate and Foreign Commerce against CATV and supporting the FCC policy of a television station in every community.

 In 1959 and 1961, bills were introduced in Congress of the United States that would have determined the role of the FCC in CATV policy.
 Chief architect of some of these bills was attorney Yolanda G. Barco.
 She was one of the first female executives in cable, described as the "principal attorney for cable television interests during the industry's formative years".
 The 1959 bill, which made it to the floor of the Senate, would have limited FCC jurisdiction to CATV systems within the contours (or the broadcast range) of a single station; however, the bill was defeated.
 The 1961 bill proposed by the FCC would have given the Commission authority over CATV as CATV, and not as a common carrier or broadcaster.
 The Commission could then adopt rules and regulations "in the public interest" to govern CATV in any area covered both by CATV and broadcast television.
 No action was ever taken on this bill.